EllaBrands/stanDev/Longer-Term-To-Do-List.md

 Figure out if different transforms have different behaviors for sampling.
 From @betanalpha:  My intuition is that the well-posed transformations will all end up being equivalent (as we’ve seen with the simplex transformations) but it’s definitely worth exploring and writing up.
 The whole “map to R^{n}” is  an important principle that is rarely discussed in the statistical literature  but is crucial for efficient algorithms.

+#### Run until convergence

+Figure out how to do online monitoring of convergence so we can run until we converge without specifying number of iterations.
+Need to set thresholds so we don't get bias due to early stopping (not even sure this is possible, but if not, we want to understand why).